arussell31/FoodFinder/README.md

 their API endpoint, you will need to create a free account and generate an application token.
 You can find more info on how to do that here https://dev.socrata.com/foundry/data.sfgov.org/rqzj-sfat

-To run this application, make sur eyou are in your project folder in a cmd shell and type npm start. then navigate to http://localhost:3000/
+To run this application, make sure you are in your project folder in a cmd shell and type npm start. then navigate to http://localhost:3000/

 PROJECT NOTES: